Refinitiv/Real-Time-SDK/Java/README.md

 # Obtaining the Refinitiv Field Dictionaries

 The Refinitiv `RDMFieldDictionary` and `enumtype.def` files are present in this GitHub repo under `Java/etc`.
 In addition, the most current version can be downloaded from [MyRefinitiv.com](https://my.refinitiv.com/content/mytr/en/downloadcenter.html).
-Search for "Service Pack" and choose the latest version of Refinitiv Templates Service Pack.
+Search for "Service Pack" and choose the latest version of Refinitiv Template Service Pack.

 # Maven Central